 Cracks in cultured marble can often be repaired.
 Fill small cracks with the Pit & Chip Repair Clear Gel.
 Large or deep cracks that run through the clear coating and into the core of the cultured marble sink or countertop, make DIY repair exceptionally challenging.
-Hiring a pro is recommended.
+I recommend hiring a pro for repairing large cracks.

 The core is the mix of marble or limestone dust, hardened resins, and dyes for the base color.
 The characteristic swirl pattern is applied on top of this core.

 The best option is to hire a professional cultured marble repair company for a complete repair.

 A pro will likely grind down the core until the cracks are removed.
 Then rebuild the core in that area using special products to match the color, pattern, and finish of the original.

 Cultured marble cracks usually occur in the sink due to “thermal shock” from hot water.